MehmetMHY/ytm34/README.md

 - youtube-dl  :  https://github.com/ytdl-org/youtube-dl

 # How to Install:
-1) Read the README
+1) Read the README.
-2) Run the install-yam.sh bash script in the terminal
+2) Run the install-yam.sh bash script in the terminal.
-3) Follow the steps stated after executing install-yam.sh
+3) Follow the steps stated after executing install-yam.sh.
-4) Click on ytm.command to run
+4) Click on ytm.command to run or run the main_run.sh bash script.

 # How to Use:
 - (1) ADD:           Takes you a loop where you can add as many YoTube URLs as you want.